-An Employee Stock Ownership Plan (ESOP) may be a great alternative for business owners who are contemplating liquidity, succession and legacy.
-As you know, there are many types of ownership transition strategies, including:
+An Employee Stock Ownership Plan (ESOP) may be a great alternative for business owners who are contemplating liquidity, succession planning and legacy.
+There are many types of ownership transition strategies, including:

 -